 I thank God through Jesus Christ our Lord.
 So then with the mind I

 myself serve the law of God; but with the flesh the law of sin."
-We have to serve the law of God with our mind, or choose with our intellect/mind to follow the leading of the spirit part of us.
+We have to serve the law of God with our mind as well as our spirit, or choose with our intellect/mind to follow the leading of the spirit part of us.

 are subject to the will of the intellect.
 We can bring the body under